Yasmeenelsayd/DeepFake-vs-Real-Image-Classification-with-XceptionNet/README.md

-# 🕵️ DeepFake vs Real Image Classification with XceptionNet
+# 🕵️ DeepFake vs Real Image Detection with XceptionNet

 ## 📌 Overview
 This project implements a **binary image classification model** to distinguish between **Real and Fake (DeepFake) images** using **XceptionNet** with transfer learning.